PrefectHQ/prefect-aws/docs/ecs_guide.md

     - Replace `<security-group-ids>` with a comma-separated list of your VPC security group IDs.

     !!! tip "Sanity check"
         The work pool page in the Prefect UI allows you to check the health of your workers - make sure your new worker is live!
-Although keep in mind it can take ECS a few minuter for a service to go online.
+Note that it can take a few minutes for an ECS service to come online.

 ### Step 4: Pick up a flow run with your new worker